fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 <!-- ------------------------ -->

-## Icinga2 Application
+## Icinga2 Core App

 ### Core App

-Now that Icinga 2 repos are in place, you can install it by running the command below:
+Now that Icinga 2 repos are available, you can install Icinga core by running the command below:

 ```
 sudo apt install icinga2
 ```

-Durning the installation, the apt command will output the following information.
+During installation, the apt command displays the following information.

 ```
 --- more ---